titola/neuropa/README.md

 curtain in front of the window).
 I have also an audio recording started some minutes after a forced awakening at 1:30 (microphone near the left ear).
-The infrasounds and low frequency sounds are similar to those (also) recorded the previous year (I will add some clips in the section "Audio recordings").
+The infrasounds and low frequency sounds are similar to those (also) recorded the previous year (see the section "Audio recordings").
 The whole soundtrack perfectly represents the soul of these institutional cackers, bambacia [3] rocked by mafia, that use the radio without limits of frequency and have the licence to do what they want.

 There are drones around my home.
 One is very near on March 19th 2019 20:50.